Spidy20/Cloud-Practioner-Certification-in-28-days/README.md

 **Note: I can guide you only, preparation is your responsibility.
 Efforts day can be vary based on your preparation**

 ## Assumption
 - You should have tech background (If not still, you can follow this, just you need to spend more time on the preparation).
-No practical technical knowledge is required.
+No practical technical knowledge is required to clear this exam.
 - You are college student or doing job, by spending 1.5 to 2 hours extra on study can give you the certification in 28 days.

 **Note: By time, AWS Exam rules and policies may be change, so please refer the official documents.**